 Complex regional pain syndrome (CRPS) is a progressive nerve condition that causes disabling pain and a host of additional symptoms such as swelling and changes in your skin.
-When you need relief from CRPS, the physicians at the University Pain Medicine Center offer interventional treatments that effectively diminish the pain.
-Contact the office in Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online to learn more about your CRPS treatment options.
+When you need relief from CRPS, the physicians at the University Pain and Spine Center offer interventional treatments that effectively diminish the pain.
+Contact the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online to learn more about your CRPS treatment options.

 Complex regional pain syndrome or CRPS is a chronic pain condition that usually affects one limb.
 Nerve damage causes the condition, but it’s separated into two types.
 Patients who don’t have a confirmed nerve injury have CRPS-I. When a nerve injury is confirmed, the diagnosis is CRPS-II.

 What symptoms develop due to complex regional pain syndrome?

 Chronic pain is the hallmark symptom of both types of complex regional pain syndrome.
 The pain begins in one hand or foot and may spread into the associated arm or leg.

 In addition to pain, CRPS causes symptoms in the affected limb, such as:

 - Changes in skin color (blue, purple, red, or pale)